oomph-lib/oomph-lib/README.md

 ```bash
 cmake -G Ninja -B build -DOOMPH_ENABLE_MPI='ON'
 ```
-Note that by default we build the library in Release mode, so the above command will built a version of the library that is compiled with full optimisation and no debug support.
+Note that by default we build the library in Release mode, so the above command will build a version of the library that is compiled with full optimisation and no debug support.

 Other options are used mainly when developing new code.
 In this case, we recommend building with range checking (which makes the code run very slowly but detects array overruns) and "paranoia" which activates many internal self-tests throughout the library.
 Both will issue explicit error messages if problems are detected.
 However, these only tend to be useful if you can then reconstruct how the offending line of code was reached.
 For this purpose, we recommend building the library in Debug mode to ensure that a debugger like ddd can be used to backtrace from the error.